golden-panther/glaucoma-detector/README.md

 or use our ngrok instance created in google colab.......http://7431ba80922e.ngrok.io/ (will not always work)

+* I provided two folders Glaucomatous and Healthy.
+These contain images from my test set.
+Use them for testing our project.

 Then upload a (jpg) fundus image of eye.
 Our model predicts whether affected by glaucoma or not.

 Note: The image should be cropped around the optic nerve part.....not full fundus image.